MihranGIT/Metamorphic-shellcode-generator/README.md

   - NOP instruction (null instruction) can be added randomly between 2 lines of instructions
   - etc...

+Many others instructions can be replaced, "dead code" can be introduced or encoding/decoding technics also.

 This program simply modifies randomly some of the instructions of payload.s by instructions doing the same things.

 To launch it, just clone the repository and type "python poly_shellcode.py".